filecoin-project/lotus/documentation/en/cli-lotus.md

                        the latest instance is used.
    get-proportion, gp  Gets the total proportion of power for a list of actors at a given instance.

-                       The instance may be specified as the first argument.
+                       The instance may be specified via --instance flag.
 If unspecified, the latest instance is used.

-                       The list of actors may be specified as Actor ID or miner address, space separated, pied to STDIN.
+                       The list of actors may be specified as Actor ID or miner address, space separated, via arguments.
 Example:
-                         $ echo "1413 t01234 f12345" | lotus f3 powertable get-proportion 42
+                         $ lotus f3 powertable get-proportion -i 42 1413 t01234 f12345
    help, h             Shows a list of commands or help for one command

 OPTIONS: